 2. Is your team’s role and responsibilities clear?

 The success of your mobile app development process based on agile scrum development methodology depends entirely on how clear your team is with the roles they have to play and how willing they are to handle their part independently.
 If the individual team members are not comfortable with their roles, the project will face a number of execution challenges and you will never be able to take the full advantage of the agile scrum methodology.

 3. Will the Agile Scrum Method actually work for your industry?

-One of the rules of the agile scrum that we adhere to before even we start working on an Agile approach is gauge if it’s necessary at all.
+One of the rules of the agile scrum that we adhere to before even we start working on an agile approach is gauge if it’s necessary at all.
 Even though Agile Scrum framework is used by a number of industries globally, it is not fit for all the industry types.

 Processes like accounting, sales, and even the purchasing domain, which deals with established processes or static deliverables won’t really benefit from it.
 But companies like Software Development, IT, Operations, Marketing, etc., do practice agile and the rate at which they are adapting is increasing at a fast pace.

 In the end, if you understand the benefits that agile scrum development methodology will bring with it and you are prepared to change your work process around it, go ahead with it.
 But ensure that you have got your stakeholders and team on board with the idea.

 What are the Agile Scrum process best practices?

 1. Always create product backlog and vision together